wesleyspeixoto/Instagran-selenium/README.md

-# Instagran-selenium
+# Linkedin-selenium
- Robot to capture instagran data using selenium
+ Robot to capture linkedin data using selenium